PriyankaRout05/multitenat_scheduler/README.md

-# multitenat_scheduler
+# Multitenant_Scheduler
-adding schedular in multitenant application
+creating mulitenacy application with 2 tenant and adding scheduler